igrishaev/pg2/README.md

                  [[6 5] [4 3] [2 1]]]}]
 ~~~

-A crazy example: let's have a three dimension array of timestamp with a time
+A crazy example: let's have a three dimension array of timestamps with a time
 zone.
 No idea how it can be used but still:

 ~~~clojure